vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/layout-apps/vtex-condition-layout-v1-doc.md

   },
 ```

-:warning: *You should never use `condition-layout` directly.
+> ⚠️ *You should never use `condition-layout` directly.
 Make sure to always use it with the context variant, such as `condition-layout.product`.*

 ### Step 3 - Configuring the `condition-layout.{context}` block